denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 culture, the book argues for the advancement of theory through practice.
 In writing it, I continually test my intuitions against the reality of contemporary computing devices: laptops, servers, and mobile phones.
-It is one thing, for example, to maintain that "the media is the message," and quite another to ask how different modalities like sound, image, and video are encoded on level of the operating system (Chapter 4).
-Similarly, the difference between binary and plain-text formats can be best explored by peeking "under the hood" of an Adobe Acrobat file (as I do in Chapter 1).
+It is one thing, for example, to maintain that "the medium is the message," and quite another to ask how different modalities like sound, image, and video are encoded on the level of the operating system (Chapter 4).
+Similarly, the difference between binary and plain-text formats can be best explored by peeking "under the hood" of an Adobe Acrobat file (as I do in Chapter 2).

 Although not required for the understanding of the book, I would like to include a supplementary appendix that expands on the theoretical insight from